kilpkonn/msc-thesis/main.typ

   ],
 ) <agsy_transformation_branches>

-#todo("Try deepl")
-In other cases we need to solve all the subproblems of the "top-level" problem.
+In other cases it is necessary to solve all the subproblems to solve the "top-level" problem.
 This is the case when we use type constructors that take multiple members or functions with multiple arguments.
 In case of case splitting we also have to solve all the subproblems produced.
 For example shown in @agsy_all_branches we see that function `foo(a: A, b: B, c: C)` can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.